SimplyEdit/simplyedit-for-designers/design_with_simplyedit.md

 The first step is to open the `index.html` file.
 You'll need to be familiar with how HTML works, but you don't need to write HTML by hand.
 You can use any tool you like and are comfortable with.

 HTML works by inserting tags into your content.
 These tags tell the browser how to render the content.
-In addition tags can also have attributes.
+Tags can also have attributes.
 These are like meta-data, telling the browser extra stuff about the tag and the content.

 SimplyEdit uses '*data attributes*' to make it work.
 It is your job as the designer to add these at the correct spot in the HTML.